Cleveland Metroparks Bedford Singletrack Mountain Bike Trail

 With all of the entry/exit signs, one-way trail, and All-Purpose Trail (APT) connections, it can be confusing at first to find your way around.
-However, we've put together this guide to show you the best way to ride the entire singletrack trail system:
+However, we've put together this guide to show you the best way to ride the entire singletrack trail system (view on RideSpot):

 1. Park at the Egbert Picnic Shelter.
 Take the gravel trail that leads directly in front of the picnic shelter.